Frigate "Pallada": Concept and themes

 The account of the events during the trip, provided by the book, is accurate but by no means full; that is another reason why Frigate "Pallada" is occasionally referred to as 'fictionalized travelogue'.
 It omits many things that would have made it look like proper documentary, most notably everything concerning the diplomatic negotiations the Russian officials held with their Japanese counterparts.
 It also sidesteps all the difficulties that the expedition had to endure (Pallada was in poor condition and had to make several unplanned stops for repair).
 The darker side of the journey was dealt with later, in a piece called "Twenty Years On" (Через двадцать лет), written in 1874.

 Goncharov saw his objective as creating a vast and detailed, even if purely subjective analytical survey of the life abroad. "...This chance to closely examine and then analyze foreign lives - be it the life of the nation or the life of an individual - provides one with this kind of lesson... that one won't be taught by books or in schools," he wrote.

 Goncharov saw Frigate "Pallada" as closely linked to his famous trilogy, in a sense that all four books dealt in one way or the other with the notion of the time of change coming to Russia.
-These new times, according to the author, warranted not only the re-evaluation of Russia's past, but also close attention to the similar processes as experienced by other countries.
+These new times, according to the author, warranted not only the re-evaluation of Russia's past, but also close attention to similar processes as experienced by other countries.